 What has been the highlight of studying at NHLI for you so far?

 Learning about the massive scope of the 100,000 Genomes Project in one of the early lectures by Professor Mark Caulfield, Chief Scientist for Genomics England, was definitely my highlight.
-Alex Schwinges, MSc Genomic Medicine
+Alexander Schwinges, MSc Genomic Medicine

 I really admire how the college is embracing diversity throughout its campuses.
 Studying with colleagues from a wide range of healthcare backgrounds at NHLI is certainly the highlight.
 The MSc structure and the interactive nature of the sessions enable students to draw upon their own clinical and research backgrounds to enrich our learning experience.
 Sulaiman Alsaif, MSc Cardiovascular and Respiratory Healthcare

 For me the highlight has definitely been meeting fellow students, professors and learning about upcoming research.
 Davina Sadyakeethy, MSc Medical Ultrasound

 During our course, I was fortunate enough to attend the Annual British Thoracic Society (BTS) Winter Conference and had a personal interaction with the former Chief Medical Director of England, Professor Dame Sally Davies.
 Emmanuel Okwelogu, MSc Genes, Drugs and Stem Cells